ektrah/nsec/docs/api/nsec.cryptography.key.md

 #### Exceptions

 ArgumentNullException
-: `algorithm` is null.
+: `algorithm` is `null`.

 NotSupportedException
-: The specified algorithm does not support keys.
+: The specified algorithm does not use keys.

 ## Properties